Ancient astronauts: Book of Genesis and Book of Enoch

+The Book of Genesis, Chapter 6 verses 1–2 and 4, states:

 Many Christians consider these groups to be the different families of Adam and Eve's children.
 Another interpretation is that the Nephilim are the children of the "sons of God" and "daughters of humans", although scholars are uncertain.
 The King James Version translates "Nephilim" as "giants" (or Gibborim).
 Ancient Astronaut proponents argue that Adam and Eve ate of the forbidden fruit in order "to be godlike", and this was the first step in human evolution.

 The first part of the apocryphal Book of Enoch expands and interprets Genesis 6:1: that the "sons of God" were a group of 200 "angels" called "Watchers", who descended to Earth to breed with humans.
 Their offspring are the Nephilim, "giants" who "consumed all the acquisitions of men".
 When humans could no longer sustain the Nephilim, they turned against humanity.
 The Watchers also instructed humans in metallurgy and metalworking, cosmetics, sorcery, astrology, astronomy, and meteorology.
 God then ordered the Watchers to be imprisoned in the ground, and created the Great Flood (or the numerous Deluge myths) to rid Earth of the Nephilim and of the humans given knowledge by the Watchers.
 To ensure humanity's survival, Noah is forewarned of the oncoming destruction.
 Because they disobeyed God, the book describes the Watchers as "fallen angels".

 Some ancient astronaut proponents argue that this story is a historical account of extraterrestrials visiting Earth, called Watchers because their mission was to observe humanity.
 Some of the extraterrestrials disobeyed orders; they made contact with humans, cross-bred with human females, and shared knowledge with them.
 The Nephilim were thus half-human-half-extraterrestrial hybrids.

 Chuck Missler and Mark Eastman argue that modern UFOs carry the fallen angels, or offspring of fallen angels, and that "Noah's genealogy was not tarnished by the intrusion of fallen angels.
 It seems that this adulteration of the human gene pool was a major problem on the planet earth".

 Von Däniken also suggests that the two angels who visited Lot in Genesis 19 were ancient astronauts, who used atomic weapons to destroy the city of Sodom.

 Marc Dem reinterprets the Book of Genesis by writing that humanity started on another planet and that the God of the Bible is an extraterrestrial.